NVIDIA/modulus/docs/tutorials/profiling.rst

 To understand what the latest version of this code is doing, let's use Nvidia's NSight tools to look at this.
 Unlike the profiling tools we've used so far, nsight wraps the application in a profiler.
-But, the `annotate` decorator in modulus is directly tied to `nvtx` annotations and all the code annotations we've already inserted will show up as regions in the nsight trace.
+But, the `annotate` decorator in physicsnemo is directly tied to `nvtx` annotations and all the code annotations we've already inserted will show up as regions in the nsight trace.